• Home

 Previous race results

-Paddlers participating in this race have been granted approval by MARITIME SAFETY VICTORIA to exceed 5 knots when within 50 metres of other craft or fixed marine structures between Torquay and Barwon Heads.
-Please click the button on the right.
+Paddlers participating in this race have been granted approval by MARITIME SAFETY VICTORIA to exceed 5 knots when within the Port of Barwon Heads and 50 metres of fixed marine structures.
+Click the button on the right.

 File Type: pdf